avannaa/illuminati-zone/slope-theory.md

 ### second step: x-component * final hwi * % * constant
 ``7.4 * 1.020 * 0.9278 * 0.3321`` ``= 2.331y``
-this constant (0.3321) is meant for use with this scale and this shot ONLY. if you count by pixels, you'll get another result for the x-component and thus you should use a different constant..
+this constant (0.3321) is meant for use with this scale and this shot ONLY. if you count by pixels, you'll get another result for the x-component and thus you should also use a different constant (but the end result should still be 2.331y)..

 then don't forget to add the wind, of course